manolo/gwt-polymer-todo-list/docs/widgets-buildui.md

 1. Create the **main screen** of the application.

-    We are going to create an [UiBinder](DevGuideUiBinder.html) screen composed by a java file  `Main.java` and its visual descriptor `Main.ui.xml`.

-    You can generate these files either copying the following snippets or using the Eclipse GWT plugin
+    We will create an [UiBinder](DevGuideUiBinder.html) screen composed by a java file  `Main.java` and its visual descriptor `Main.ui.xml`.
+You can generate these files either copying the following snippets or using the Eclipse GWT plugin.

      * `Main.java`